I built Seymour, an open-source active monitoring tool that enables continuous testing of production API endpoints.

-I previously worked as a Software Engineer at Uber.Resume Read the Seymour Case Study
+I currently work as a Software Engineer at Rocket Money (formerly Truebill) and previously worked as a Data Scientist and Software Engineer at Uber.Resume Read the Seymour Case Study

 Seymour is an open-source, easy-to-configure active monitoring tool.

 Seymour lets you test production API endpoints by configuring and scheduling custom HTTP requests originating from up to 22 global locations.

 Make assertions about the availability, performance and correctness of endpoint responses.
 When something does go wrong, you’ll be alerted by email, Discord or Slack so that you can fix bugs before they impact customers.

 Trello-like task management app.
 Built in React/Redux with a Node/Express back-end and MongoDB database.
 Containerized with Docker and deployed to AWS

 Node/Express, React/Redux, MongoDB, AWS Elastic Beanstalk